MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsPhoneNumberAssignment.md

 The ISO country code assigned to the phone number.

 ### IsoSubDivision
 The sub division within the country assigned to the phone number, for example the state for US phone numbers.
-Only relevant for Microsoft Calling Plan and Operator Connect phone numbers.

 ### LocationId
 The ID of the Location assigned to the phone number.